GL-Li/vimwiki/docker_kubernetes.md

 ### concept: volumes vs bind mounts

 **summary**
     - The purpose of volume is to store files outside of a container.
-A volume is mounts to a directory of
+Although files are stored outside of the container, they are used as if they are in the container directory.
-    - use named volume to share data across containers
+    - Use named volume to share data across containers
-    - use bind mounts to share data between a container and the host computer
+    - Use bind mounts to share data between a container and the host computer

 **why need them?**
     - For persistent data storage.
 Without volume, docker-generated data are stored in the container and destroyed with the removal of the container.